Kärcher Scrubber drier BR 45/22 C Bp Pack Li

 - Charging the battery is possible at all times.

-- A full charge takes three hours, a half charge takes one hour.
-Can be topped up at any time between full charges.
+- Can be fully recharged in three hours or semi-charged in one hour.
+Interim charges are possible at any time.

-- Battery charger switches off automatically.
-No energy consumption in stand-by mode.
+- Charger automatically switches itself off.
+No energy consumption in standby operation.

 Roller technology

-- Also very effective on rough floor coverings or for cleaning joints.
+- Very good even on rough floor coverings or for cleaning crevices.

 Includes sweeping function